cloudfoundry/cf-java-client/README.md

 `TEST_PROXY_PORT` | _(Optional)_ The port of a proxy to route all requests through.
 Defaults to `8080`.
 `TEST_PROXY_USERNAME` | _(Optional)_ The username for a proxy to route all requests through `TEST_SKIPSSLVALIDATION` | _(Optional)_ Whether to skip SSL validation when connecting to the Cloud Foundry instance.
 Defaults to `false`.

+If you do not have access to a CloudFoundry instance with admin access, you can run one locally using [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) & [cf-deployment](https://github.com/cloudfoundry/cf-deployment/) and Virtualbox.

+For instructions installing Bosh in VirtualBox using `bosh-deployment`, see the [Install Section to install Bosh](https://bosh.io/docs/bosh-lite/).

+With Bosh installed, follow the [deployment guide to get CF installed](https://github.com/cloudfoundry/cf-deployment/blob/main/texts/deployment-guide.md).
+You can skip to step 4, since you're installing into VirtualBox.
+Be sure to read the entire document before you begin, however pay specific attention to [this section which has specific instructions for running locally](https://github.com/cloudfoundry/cf-deployment/blob/main/texts/deployment-guide.md#for-operators-deploying-cf-to-local-bosh-lite).

+Lastly before running the tests, it is strongly recommended that you take a snapshot of the VMs in the environment.
+This allows for the quick rollback of the environment should the tests break something (they don't generally, integration tests should clean up after themselves).

 ## Contributing
 [Pull requests][u] and [Issues][e] are welcome.